 What Improvement Alternatives are Being Considered?

-The Recommended Build Alternative consists of providing operational improvements to increase the number of continuous lanes on I-275 to two continuous lanes in each direction along 10.6 miles of the corridor, and to provide toll lanes for the remaining 5.7 miles of I-275.
-In order to describe the specific types of improvements proposed for the study corridor, I-275 is divided into
+The previously approved Preferred Build Alternative consisted of operational improvements to increase the number of continuous lanes on I-275 to two continuous lanes in each direction along 10.6 miles of the corridor, and to provide toll lanes for the remaining 5.7 miles of I-275.
+To describe the specific types of improvements proposed for the study corridor, I-275 is divided into three segments:

 - Segment A (from south of 54th Avenue South to I-175)